 Barry,

 First, call your vet to see if this is a common reaction to the eye wash.
-There are several possible causes; your dog could be allergic to something in the eye wash (since you mentioned that it contains antibiotics rather than just being a plain saline solution), or your dog might not like the feeling of the medicine as it works (it might be itchy – imagine a drop of peroxide on a fresh blood stain happening at a microscopic level on your dog’s eye).
+There are several possible causes; your dog could be allergic to something in the eye wash (since you mentioned that it contains antibiotics rather than just being a plain saline solution), or he might not like the feeling of the medicine as it works (it might be itchy – imagine a drop of peroxide on a fresh blood stain happening at a microscopic level on your dog’s eye).
 It’s also possible, though unlikely since the itching is so intense, that he doesn’t like the smell of the medicine or the smell as it reacts with his tears.
 Ask your vet if you need/could use an oral antibiotic instead, as heavy discharge might indicate an infection, and then use a plain eye wash for cleaning.

 Give him a treat or treat dispenser toy immediately afterwards to distract him from itching or give him a thorough back-scratch to draw the attention to a different part of his body.
 Also, make sure that when you finish the eye wash, there aren’t any hairs sticking into his eye or nose that could be provoking an itch.